-Case Study: IT Management for a Mining Corporation
+Case Study: Managed IT Services for a Mining Corporation

 In August 2017 our client, a mining corporation, requested we put in a proposal to manage their IT.
 This is a project case study of what followed.